 The Trust is managed by a Board of Trustees, all of whom are either current or former social workers.
 They meet at least 3 times a year to consider applications and to manage the business of the Trust.

-Stephen Bunford, Vice Chair
+Stephen Bunford, Chair

-Having qualified in 1986 Stephen has worked for 30 years in a local authority as a social work practioner and in a variety of management positions in adult services.
-He was instrumental in establishing a HIV/AIDS service and an adult safeguarding team as well as working closely with a number of government, academic and voluntary organisations.
+Having qualified in 1986, Stephen has worked for 30 years in a local authority as a social work practioner and in a variety of management positions in adult services.
+He was instrumental in establishing an HIV/AIDS service and an adult safeguarding team as well as working closely with a number of government, academic and voluntary organisations.
 Throughout his career Stephen has promoted anti-discriminatory practice and a person-centred approach to social work.
 Stephen is currently an independent social worker specialising in adult safeguarding.

 Dave has been a trustee of SWET since 2011, having earlier received both a grant and a scholarship for his doctoral research on the relationship between adopted children and their grandparents.
 Dave’s field of practice is children and families, and he is currently working as a Family Court Adviser/ Children’s Guardian for Cafcass.
 He continues to do practice based research, and has just completed a study of the experience of Muslim young people in the care system.